top of page

 And then, everything shifted.

-I found out I was pregnant on the edge of a new year, and suddenly survival mattered more than dreams.
+I found out I was pregnant on the edge of a new year.
+Suddenly, survival mattered more than dreams.
 Ambition took a backseat to responsibility.
 Passion paused—not because I stopped loving it, but because motherhood required something deeper than desire.
 It required sacrifice.

 I became a single mother overnight—not in title, but in reality.